junjihashimoto/hspec-server/README.md

 ## Usage

 Put "with(ServerType)" after hspec's describe-sentence.
-Currently localhost, ssh and vagrant are supported for ServerType.
+Currently localhost, ssh , vagrant and docker(>=1.4.1) are supported for ServerType.
 Examples are below. "@>=" is like hspec's shouldBe. it can check multiple values.